lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline4.md

 <p>
 <img align="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/miss_mooncake.png" width="200" height="250" /></p>

 Lady H.'s first full time data scientist job was in a financial fraud detection company.
 One of her clients was a giant bank.
 Every 2 months, that client would send her new data for fraud analysis.
-It was 5pm in a December when the office was almost empty, most of her colleagues were on vacation or left earlier.
+It was a December afternoon when the office was almost empty at 5 pm, most of her colleagues were on vacation or left earlier.
 Lady H. was planning to quickly finish the client's fraud report using her trained model, then go home.

 But the new data gave her a very different fraud detection rate, a rate much lower than usual.
 "Why this happened?
 It looks so strange and the client will definitely ask why.
 I have to investigate", Lady H. thought.
 Later, she figured it out, the client sent her the wrong data and caused the problem.